 European matrix identifiers and LCCN roles

 Sony DADC releases manufactured in Austria usually have matrices in the following pattern:

 Sony Music Sxxxxxxxxxx-yyzz BB CC

-- For CD releases, yy indicates the disc number (always 01 for single-disc releases; 02 and onwards are used for multi-disc releases), while zz indicates the number of discs in the release (again, always 01 for single-disc releases).
-DVDs do not seem to use the same numbering for the yyzz part however.
+· For CD releases, yy indicates the disc number (always 01 for single-disc releases; 02 and onwards are used for multi-disc releases), while zz indicates the number of discs in the release (again, always 01 for single-disc releases).
+SACDs/DVDs/Blu-Rays use different numbering for the yyzz part/

-When entering Sony DADC matrix numbers into LCCN, ONLY the "Axxxxxxxxxx-yyzz" / "Sxxxxxxxxxx-yyzz" part of the string should be entered.
-An example of how to correctly enter the Sony DADC number can be found on Murkrat - MurkRat.
+When entering Sony DADC matrix numbers into LCCN, ONLY the "Axxxxxxxxxx-yyzz" / part of the string should be entered.
+An example of how to correctly credit Sony DADC can be found on Murkrat - MurkRat.
 The Sony DADC name may omitted (and sometimes replaced by the logo of Universal on discs manufactured for Universal record labels), but can still be identified by the Axxxxxxxxxx-yyzz matrix number and mastering SID code IFPI L55x, for example Rory Gallagher - Blues.